 Berkeley Park and Reflection Lakes, Mount Rainier National Park

 If you’re looking for an alternative to Skyline and other popular trails at Mount Rainier National Park, Meilee Anderson with Visit Rainier recommends Reflection Lakes, which offers stunning views of Mount Rainier over the water.
-In the summer, you can find wildflowers like rosy spirea, fireweed, and lupine along the lake on this 2.75-mile loop.
+In the summer, you can find wildflowers like rosy spirea, fireweed, and lupine along this 2.75-mile loop.
 Come fall, the area transitions to warm hues and vibrant foliage.

 Wildflower hikes in Washington are popular for good reason, and each year brings more visitors who hope to experience the state’s colorful blooms and scenic landscapes.
 Help protect these outdoor spaces by following some simple guidelines: